GridTools/gt4py/docs/functional/QuickstartGuide.md

 $$\begin{aligned} \text{edge_diff}_7 =\,& \text{edge_diff}_{0,1} = \text{value_of}(\text{cell}_0) - \text{value_of}(\text{cell}_1) \end{aligned}$$

-The sign of the edge difference in the sum of the pseudo-laplacian is always such that the neighbor cell is subtracted from the subject cell.
+The sign of the edge difference in the sum of the pseudo-laplacian is always such that the neighbor cell is subtracted from the subject cell, not the other way around.

 This section approaches the pseudo-laplacian by introducing the required APIs progressively through the following subsections:
 - [Defining the mesh and the connectivities (adjacencies) between cells and edges](#Defining-the-mesh-and-its-connectivities)